Ea12581/KNN-classifier/README.md

 The communication between the client and the server is through a TCP socket.

+The server creates a new thread for each client.

+The client downloads and creates the file in option 5 in a new thread.

 If at some point the input is not as expected, or if an error occore, should print a message.